kinzakanwal/hello-world/README.md

        Anchor tag is used for adding links in HTML. master

+## img Tag
+     img tag is used in HTML for adding images.

 ## li tag
-      li is used for arranging things in a list.
+      li tag is used for listing list elements under ol or ul tag.

   ## ul tag
        ul is used for unordered things.
     master

+ ## ol tag
+     ol tag is used for ordered list. (e.g. numerically ordered)